Generic name: linezolid (oral/injection) (lin EZ oh lid)

 kidney or liver disease;

 Tell your doctor if you are pregnant or breastfeeding.

 Linezolid liquid may contain phenylalanine and could be harmful if you have phenylketonuria (PKU).

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Linezolid tablets or liquid can be taken with or without food.

 Gently mix the oral suspension (liquid) by turning the bottle upside down 3 to 5 times.
 Do not shake.
-Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).
+Measure a dose with the supplied syringe or a dose-measuring device (not a kitchen spoon).